Entanglement dynamics of multi-parametric random states: a single parametric formulation: Introduction

-The analysis of entanglement growth of a many body state requires a comparative study of a related measure at various stages of system conditions.
+An analysis of the entanglement growth, over time, of a many body state also requires a comparative study of a specific measure at various stages of system conditions (e.g. those changing with time).
 Previous research studies have introduced many measures to characterize the entanglement in a multipartite state.
-Unfortunately however the criteria/ hierarchical arrangement of states with increasing entanglement predicted by different measures lacks unanimity i.e the relative degree of entanglement between two state indicated by one measure differs from other.
-Previously it was believed that the issue does not arise in bipartite systems and the degree of entanglement can be consistently described by any of the standard measure e.g. Von-Neumann entropy, Renyi entropy etc. Indeed, based on systems without conservation laws or disorder, previous studies predicted a linear growth of both the entropies \cite{ jhn, rpk12, rpk13, rpk14, rpk15, rpk16, rpk17, rpk18, rpk19, rpk20, rpk21, rpk22, rpk23, rpk24, rpk25, rpk26, rpk27, rpk28}.
-The recent studies however indicate different growth rates of the two entropies with time if the quantum system is subjected to global physical constraints e.g. symmetry, conservation laws \cite{zl, imptlrg, rpk} or local ones e.g. disorder.
-For example, in systems exhibiting diffusive transport of some conserved quantity e.g spin, charge, energy, the Renyi entropies grow much more slowly in time than the von Neumann entropy.
+Unfortunately the criteria/hierarchical arrangement of states with increasing entanglement predicted by different measures lacks unanimity i.e the relative degree of entanglement between two state indicated by one measure differs from other \cite{virmani2000ordering}.
+Previously it was believed that the issue does not arise in bipartite systems and the degree of entanglement can be consistently described by any of the standard measure e.g. von Neumann entropy, R\'enyi entropy etc. Indeed, based on systems without conservation laws or disorder, previous studies predicted a linear growth of both the entropies \cite{jhn, rpk12, rpk13, rpk14, rpk15, rpk16, rpk17, rpk19, rpk20, rpk21, rpk22, rpk24, rpk25, rpk26, rpk27, rpk28}.
+The recent studies however indicate different growth rates of the two entropies with time if the quantum system is subjected to global physical constraints e.g. symmetry, conservation laws \cite{zl, imptlrg} or local ones e.g. disorder.
+For example, in systems exhibiting diffusive transport of some conserved quantity e.g spin, charge, energy, the R\'enyi entropies grow much more slowly in time than the von Neumann entropy.
 This leads to a natural query regarding the role of physical constraints on the entanglement growth.
 The present work analyzes the issue in context of one global constraint i.e the states with and without time-reversal symmetry.